Mwi-haki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The first script sets bash
-The second script creates a new local variable
+The second script creates a new global variable